Evert Clark/Seth Payne Award for Young Science Journalists

 Entries will be judged on the basis of accuracy, clarity, insightfulness, fairness, resourcefulness, and timeliness.

+Applications for the 2021 award will be accepted beginning January 1, 2021.
 Applicants may submit a single article or series, or up to four individual pieces.
-Articles must be published between July 1, 2016 and June 30, 2017, but an entire series will be accepted if most parts are published between those dates.
+Articles must be published between July 1, 2020 and June 30, 2021, but an entire series will be accepted if most parts are published between those dates.
 Applications may be submitted by the author or on the author's behalf.
+All entries must be submitted in English.

 Entries should not be elaborate.
-They may be submitted online, beginning January 1, 2017, through the CASW fellowships and awards site, http://casw.submittable.com/submit.
-All entries and submissions for the 2017 award must be received by JUNE 30, 2017.
+They may be submitted online through the CASW fellowships and awards site, http://casw.submittable.com/submit.
+All entries and submissions for the 2021 award must be received by JUNE 30, 2021.

-The award is judged by a panel of science writers and scientists selected by CASW and the Clark/Payne Fund.
+The award is judged by a panel of science writers and scientists selected by CASW and the Clark/Payne Fund, which was originally established at the National Press Foundation and is now managed by CASW.

 |1989||Leslie Vreeland, Money|